-Chapman University is the Plan Administrator and operates through a Plan Committee, which may interpret the Plan, and adopt rules and procedures to implement any Plan provisions.
+Chapman University is the Plan Administrator and has delegated certain powers, authority and responsibilities to the Chapman University Retirement Plan Investment Review Committee (the "Plan Committee"), to act on its behalf, including the authority to interpret the Plan, and adopt rules and procedures to implement any Plan provisions.
 The Plan Committee also has the authority to take such other actions as it deems appropriate in administering the Plan, including determinations on appeals of denials of initial claims for benefits.
 The Human Resources Department has been delegated the responsibility for the day-to-day operations of the Plan, including initial determinations on claims for benefits.
-The University, as Plan Administrator, is the named fiduciary of the Plan and has the sole right to interpret and construe the Plan and has all necessary power and authority to act on behalf of the Plan and include but are not limited to the following:
+The University, as Plan Administrator, is the named fiduciary of the Plan and has the sole right to interpret and construe the Plan and has all necessary power and authority to act on behalf of the Plan, including but not limited to the following: